Banner Image Source Original image held by the Harvard-Yenching Library

 • Use American spellings (color, judgment, councilor, adviser).

-• When the names of authors change over time (whether due to preference, marriage, divorce, or changes in romanization), use the author’s preferred name (insofar as it can be determined) in the main text, but in the notes, provide the name as given on the title page of the work.
+• When the names of authors change over time (whether due to preference, marital status, or changes in romanization), use the author’s preferred name (insofar as it can be determined) in the main text, but in the notes, provide the name as given on the title page of the work.
 Alternate names should usually be provided in square brackets so that readers may find other works by the same author.
 (See below for the application of this rule to Asian names.)

 • Use a serial comma before “and” in a series, as in: China, Japan, and Korea.